openfga/openfga.dev/blog/list-users-announcement.md

 ## What's next?

-We have plans to add a Streaming variant to this endpoint, which will allow you to get real-time results, as soon as they become available.

 Our next steps look as follows:

 1. Release candidate with experimental flag (now)
-2. Addition of Streaming variant plus any fixes,
+2. Any bug fixes
-3. Stable release with experimental flag,
+3. Stable release with experimental flag
+4. Any performance improvements
-4. Stable release without experimental flag.
+5. Stable release without experimental flag

 ## We want your feedback!